freeCodeCamp/freeCodeCamp/guide/english/bootstrap/index.md

 #### More Information:

-Bootstrap has thorough documentation with many <a href='https://getbootstrap.com/docs/4.0/examples/' target='_blank' rel='nofollow'>examples</a> and an <a href='https://getbootstrap.com/docs/4.0/getting-started/introduction/' target='_blank' rel='nofollow'>HTML template for getting started</a> (this template only has script included; it does not contain a set up of the grid system if that's what you're looking for).
+Bootstrap has thorough documentation with many <a href='https://getbootstrap.com/docs/4.0/examples/' target='_blank' rel='nofollow'>examples</a> and an <a href='https://getbootstrap.com/docs/4.0/getting-started/introduction/' target='_blank' rel='nofollow'>HTML template for getting started</a> (this template only has script included; it does not contain a <a href='https://getbootstrap.com/docs/4.0/layout/grid/' target='_blank' rel='nofollow'>set up</a> of the grid system if that's what you're looking for).

 In addition, you can find both <a href='https://bootswatch.com/' target='_blank' rel='nofollow'>free</a> and <a href='https://themes.getbootstrap.com/' target='_blank' rel='nofollow'>paid</a>
 themes that build on the Bootstrap framework to provide a more customized and stylish look.